 More and more password management services will adopt passkeys in the future.

 VPNs present security weaknesses by offering binary modal access to the network and its resources.
 They do not effectively implement policies such as least privilege, which safeguards credentials.
-Also, they usually do not have extensive auditing capabilities beyond logging connection times and their payloads.
+Also, they typically lack extensive auditing capabilities beyond logging connection times and their payloads.
 To address these VPN shortcomings, it is time to consider adopting alternative VPN solutions.

 Zero-trust gives segmented access to one or more resources as and when required.
 Zero-trust services have the ability to sniff traffic to resources (using special channels like bastion servers) and understand/log what changes or access is made to what resources.